era-23/epyrunner/README.md

 	6. Rename the `file_path` to location of the txt file containing the deck paths. e.g. `paths.txt`

 # TODO
+- Save GPR model after training
+- Consider replacing existing GPR training with https://github.com/bayesian-optimization/BayesianOptimization
+- Allow args to be passed into training to suggest most points
-Figure out how to cause the setup to trigger looping.
+- Figure out how to cause the setup to trigger looping.
 Possibly by parent jobscript that runs setup.py, simulation and train.py.
 This can be accomplished using the `sbatch --parsable --dependency=afterok:JOBID` from https://hpc-unibe-ch.github.io/slurm/dependencies.html

-Consider replacing existing GPR training with https://github.com/bayesian-optimization/BayesianOptimization
 # Looping run - train.py
 1. Load the `paths.txt` file with links to all the simulations and their respective input decks and for each path do the following:
 	1. `input.deck` - Select the desired features (e.g. "intensity" and "density")